eficode-academy/istio-katas/multi-teams.md

-The three components of the sentences application have different values of the `app` label, and since Istio/Kiali use this to separate *workloads*, we can see the three services are circled in Kiali.
+The three components of the sentences application have different values of the `app` label, and since Istio/Kiali use this to separate *workloads*, we can see the three services are surrounded by an outer box in Kiali.
 We can double-click on a workload in Kiali to focus on it and leave out other services.
+This is particularly useful on larger applications.

 ![Kiali with separate workloads and canary](images/kiali-teams-canary.png)

-Besides the `app` label, Istio/Kiali also use the `version` label ti identify different workload versions.
+Besides the `app` label, Istio/Kiali also use the `version` label to identify different workload versions.

 # Cleanup